How to Set Up a Video Review and Approval Workflow That Works

 Why Most Video Review Workflows Break Down

-Teams spend 30% of video project time on feedback coordination, not creative work.
+Teams spend a significant portion of video project time on feedback coordination, rather than creative work.
 That's not because feedback is inherently slow.
 It's because most workflows have structural problems.

 Feedback Is Scattered Across Channels